nouha57/LFCS/LFCS/networking.md

 sudo systemctl disable
 sudo systemctl enable

+// difference between firewalld and iptables: firewalld uses <zones and services> instead of <chain and rules> for performing the operations and it can manages rule(s) dynamically allowing updates & modification without breaking existing sessions and connections.

 ## Implement packet filtering ( using firewall-cmd )

 // zones are partitions that defines the trust level of network connections or interfaces